Autodesk-Forge/forge-takeoff.exchange.csv/README.md

 ## Description

-This sample demonstrates how a way to retrieve, classificate and export data of inventories from ACC Takeoff.
-It includes 3 main tasks:
+This sample demonstrates how to retrieve, classify and export data of inventories from ACC Takeoff.
+It includes 2 main tasks:

 1. Display ACC Takeoff Inventory either in **Raw data** and **Human readable form**.
 2. Export ACC Takeoff Inventory from **current** or **all** packages available either in **Raw data** and **Human readable form** to a CSV file.